lilygeorgescu/AED-SSMTL/README.md

 This is the official repository of "Anomaly Detection in Video via Self-Supervised and Multi-Task Learning".

-### In order to receive our code fill in this [form](./SecurifAI-form-and-license-CVPR-2021.pdf) and send a copy to georgescu_lily@yahoo.com and raducu.ionescu@gmail.com
+### In order to receive our code fill in this [form](./SecurifAI-form-and-license-CVPR-2021.pdf) and send a copy to georgescu_lily@yahoo.com and raducu.ionescu@gmail.com.
+The form must be sent from your academic email.

 ### License
 The source code of our model is released under the SecurifAI’s NonCommercial Use & No Sharing International Public License.
 The details of this license are presented in SecurifAI-license-v1.0.pdf.